kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(1\) Which courses are part of the core curriculum and which courses are part of the specialty curriculum;

-\(2\) Which requirements of part 61 of this chapter would be satisfied by the curriculum or curriculums; and
+\(2\) Which requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] would be satisfied by the curriculum or curriculums; and

-\(3\) Which requirements of part 61 of this chapter would not be satisfied by the curriculum or curriculums.
+\(3\) Which requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] would not be satisfied by the curriculum or curriculums.

 \(e\) If, after a certificate holder begins operations under an approved training program, the Administrator finds that the certificate holder is not meeting the provisions of its approved training program, the Administrator may require the certificate holder to make revisions to that training program.

-\(f\) If the Administrator requires a certificate holder to make revisions to an approved training program and the certificate holder does not make those required revisions, within 30 calendar days, the Administrator may suspend, revoke, or terminate the training center certificate under the provisions of §142.11(e).
+\(f\) If the Administrator requires a certificate holder to make revisions to an approved training program and the certificate holder does not make those required revisions, within 30 calendar days, the Administrator may suspend, revoke, or terminate the training center certificate under the provisions of [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.11   Application for issuance or amendment.|§142.11]](e).

 ### §142.39   Training program curriculum requirements.